EverMCServer/vscode-BetonQuest/README.md

 Please report your issues on https://github.com/EverMCServer/vscode-BetonQuest/issues

+- The new *2.0 file structure* is not supported at this moment due to [various difficulties](https://github.com/EverMCServer/vscode-BetonQuest/issues/5).
+If you are scripting with the new file format, you may consider [manually convert your files](https://github.com/EverMCServer/vscode-BetonQuest/issues/5#issuecomment-1694207893) before loading them onto your server.
 - Zoom-in and out is limited to certain degrees.
 - Lines in Yaml files are re-ordered while editing.
 - Original comments in Yaml files are erased while editing.